Fixing Non-blocking Data Structures for Better Compatibility with Memory Reclamation Schemes: Introduction

-HP~\cite{hazardPointers} is an antipode of EBR: it is somewhat slower and more difficult to use but provides robustness with strict non-blocking guarantees by placing a hard limit on the number of local pointers within each thread.
-Prior to this work, well-known data structures such as Harris' linked list~\cite{HarrisList} with optimistic traversals\footnote{The original paper~\cite{HarrisList} did not \emph{explicitly} mention that search can be done in a read-only manner (w/o any CAS operations).
-In this paper, by Harris' list, we denote the enhanced version~\cite{Herlihy:2008:AMP:1734069} with optimistic read-only traversals.} and Natarajan-Mittal's binary search tree (BST)~\cite{NMTree} were \emph{not known} to work\footnote{Despite presenting Natarajan-Mittal Tree results in~\cite{IBR,HYALINEPLDI} for HP and other SMR schemes, it was later argued~\cite{DRC} that such implementations are buggy and leak memory.
-Moreover,~\cite{DRC} pointed out two bugs, and only one bug was resolved in~\cite{DRC}.
-Prior to our work, the second bug related to optimistic traversals remained unresolved.} with HP~\cite{HPPP,DRC}, which is due to HP's lack of the wide-applicability (C) property.
-A number of other recent schemes, including Interval Based Reclamation (IBR) and Hazard Eras (HE), sometimes offer better performance but have similar issues to HP.
+EBR~\cite{epoch1} is a fast and easy-to-use approach but has a serious drawback that any stalled thread results in unbounded memory usage, i.e., it lacks (A).
+Once exhausting memory, the system must either reboot or block until memory is freed.
+HP~\cite{hazardPointers} is an antipode of EBR: it is slower and more difficult to use but provides robustness with strict non-blocking guarantees.
+Prior to this work, well-known data structures such as Harris' linked list~\cite{HarrisList} with optimistic traversals and the Natarajan-Mittal binary search tree (BST)~\cite{NMTree} were not known to work well with HP~\cite{HPPP,DRC},\footnote{A few issues were discussed in~\cite{DRC}, but only the memory leak was addressed.} which is due to HP's lack of the wide-applicability (C) property.
+A number of other recent schemes, including Interval Based Reclamation (IBR)~\cite{IBR}, Hyaline-1S~\cite{HYALINEPLDI}, and Hazard Eras (HE)~\cite{HEBenchmark}, sometimes offer better performance but have similar issues to HP, though IBR and Hyaline-1S are generally easier to use in practice.
 HP++~\cite{HPPP} is another recent scheme.
-HP++ is slower than HP and, strictly speaking, makes compromises with both (B) and (C).
-However, HP++ still demonstrates support for these two data structures.
-We are inspired by HP++'s success with these data structures, which is indicative that \textbf{many existing data structures can still be implemented, with an additional effort}, despite prior beliefs regarding limited applicability of the SMR schemes in this category.
+HP++ is slower than HP and, strictly speaking, makes compromises with both (B) and (C), but it still supports these two data structures.
+We are inspired by HP++'s success, which indicates that \textbf{many data structures can still be implemented}, despite earlier views about the limited applicability of SMR schemes in this category.

-In this paper, we depart from a typical strategy of designing a ``silver-bullet'' SMR approach for the reasons described above.
-Instead, we argue that the existing problematic data structures can be modified to accommodate SMR schemes with strict non-blocking properties.
-We demonstrate our new method in Section~\ref{sec:design} for Harris' list, Natarajan-Mittal tree, and other data structures.
-In Section~\ref{sec:related}, we also touch upon how limitations of our approach with respect to \emph{wait-free} traversals can be addressed.
+This paper introduces an alternative method, Safe Concurrent Optimistic Traversals (SCOT).
+We depart from the typical strategy of designing a ``silver-bullet'' SMR approach for the reasons described above.
+Instead, we argue that the problematic data structures can be modified to accommodate SMR schemes with strict non-blocking properties.
+SCOT's \emph{key insight} is that optimistic traversals are still feasible with HP and other SMR schemes as long as at every traversal step, we perform a simple safety check, which allows us to proceed safely to the next data-structure object.
+We also discuss how to address our approach's limits for \emph{wait-free} traversals.